Table of Contents

 5.3.5.
 The Member at Large representatives shall be responsible for participating in Executive Council meetings; assisting the President and Vice-President in achieving the goals of the organization; supporting ATHEN committees as needed; and effecting the policies and/or decisions made by the Executive Council.

 5.4.
-In the absence of an Executive Committee member at a meeting, the President may appoint an ATHEN member to serve temporarily in that position.
+In the absence of an Executive Council member at a meeting, the President may appoint an ATHEN member to serve temporarily in that position.

 5.5.
 If an Executive Officer resigns as an officer prior to the general election, then the individual must notify the Executive Council in written communication.